lewagon/dotfiles/02-OOP/01-OO-Basics/03-Basic-OOP/README.md

 In `01-Ruby` module, you wrote many Ruby programs involving classes such as `String`, `Fixnum`, `Array`, `Hash`, etc. In fact, you manipulated *instances* of those classes.

-For instance, `"world"` is an instance of `String`.
+`String` is a class right?
+That means that `"john lennon"`, or `"Hello!"` are both instances of `String`.

 Using built-in classes is good, but creating your *own* classes is even better!

 ## Specs

-Implement an `OrangeTree` class that models an orange tree (its birth, life cycle and death).
+Implement an `OrangeTree` class that models the life of an orange tree (its birth, life cycle and death).

 To simulate time passing, you will need to implement the following **instance** method: